TalaoDAO/hedera-vc-api/examples/03-issue-verify-VP.md

 We can identify the presentation's id `prezid:123`, as well as the holder's identifier `holderid:1243`.

-The holder will wrap a number of Verifiable Credentials (they've already been issued and have a proof section) in the Presentation and ask the issuer to sign it.
+The holder will wrap a number of Verifiable Credentials in a `verifiableCredential` array (they've already been issued and have a proof section) in the Presentation and ask the issuer to sign it.
+The complete payload is wrapped in an object with a `presentation` property and a challenge in an `options` property.

 ```sh
 curl -X 'POST' \